Jonny-Park/angryflappybird/README.md

 - Marina: Implementing autopilot mode; changing the background day to night periodically; timeline.
 - Jonny: Implementing UI panel and code for text label and data of lives and score; Working on GitHub.
 #
-#### The most challenging part about the project
+### The most challenging part about the project
-- Merging the code on GitHub
+- Merging the code on GitHub!